morelmiles/fcctrivia/README.md

 # nothing to commit, working directory clean
 ```
-2. if you are not in master branch and/or there are some unresolved commits, please resolve your unwanted commits first and then switch to master branch by typing
+Step 2. if you are not in master branch and/or there are some unresolved commits, please resolve your unwanted commits first and then switch to master branch by typing
 ```bash
 git checkout master
 ```
-3. create your new branch
+Step 3. create your new branch
 ```bash
 git checkout -B branch/name-here
 # Follow branch naming e.g. fix/short-description, feature/short-description
 ```
-4. Edit your files locally
+Step 4.
+Edit your files locally

-5. After you are done check your changed files and commit
+Step 5.
+After you are done check your changed files and commit
 ```bash
 git status
 git commit -m "Your commit description"
 ```
-6. Push commit to your fork
+Step 6.
+Push commit to your fork
 ```bash
 git push -u origin branch/name-here
 ```
-7. Find your branch here on GitHub and create a Pull Request from your branch to Trivias's master branch.
+Step 7.
+Find your branch here on GitHub and create a Pull Request from your branch to Trivias's master branch.

 See it live!
 ---------------
-Trivia is hosted on [Heroku](https://heroku.com/) you can see it live [here](https://trivia-demo-app.herokuapp.com/)
+Trivia is hosted on [Heroku](https://heroku.com/) you can see it live [here](https://trivia-demo-app.herokuapp.com/).

 Keep in mind that your git pushes don't go automaticaly to this hosting.
 We have to check it and deploy it.